-- Threats to the personal safety of the workers due to armed clashes, IED strikes; - Robberies targeting workers and staff; - Threat of physical violence for individuals involved in the transportation of supplies or provision of the operational cost services; - Detention including arrest or kidnapping during the course of, or as a result of, project-related work; and, - Road traffic accidents.
+- Threats to the personal safety of project workers and communities due to armed clashes, IED strikes; - Robberies targeting workers and staff; - Threat of physical violence for individuals involved in the transportation of supplies or provision of the operational cost services; - Detention including arrest or kidnapping of project workers and communities during the course of, or as a result of, project-related work; and, - Road traffic accidents.

-- Implement project SMP in line with the United Nations Security Management Systems (UNSMS) policies and processes, including the Saving Lives Together framework (SLT), for UNICEF personnel and premises. - Identify security threats to the project and establishment of clear channels of communication to communicate changes in threat levels between the various parties involved in project implementation - Follow deconfliction procedures before any field mission for direct staff - Ensure updated and real-time mapping of roads and potentially affected areas - Suspend, if required, project activities in areas with active conflict or where political and governance risks cannot be effectively managed - Through the stakeholder engagement plan, ensure that authorities and influencers at all levels are adequately engaged. - Require WFP personnel to comply with WFP's vehicle fleet and road safety/management policies, procedures, and guidelines - Train WFP staff and require contractors and partners to provide adequate training to its staff, on safety and security considerations tailored to the local context in Afghanistan, including on conflict sensitive communication, cultural awareness, implementation, and risk management
+- Implement project SMP in line with the United Nations Security Management Systems (UNSMS) policies and processes, including the Saving Lives Together framework (SLT), for UNICEF personnel and premises. - Regular Community of Practice for security with WFP security staff and CP personnel to ensure implementation of the SMP. - Identify security threats to the project and establishment of clear channels of communication to communicate changes in threat levels between the various parties involved in project implementation - Follow deconfliction procedures before any field mission for direct staff - Ensure updated and real-time mapping of roads and potentially affected areas - Suspend, if required, project activities in areas with active conflict or where political and governance risks cannot be effectively managed - Through the stakeholder engagement plan, ensure that authorities and influencers at all levels are adequately engaged. - Require WFP personnel to comply with WFP's vehicle fleet and road safety/management policies, procedures, and guidelines - Train WFP staff and require contractors and partners to develop, where appropriate, SRAs and SMPs, and provide adequate training to its staff, on safety and security considerations tailored to the local context in Afghanistan, including on conflict sensitive communication, cultural awareness, implementation, and risk management